Why Does Upload Speed Feel Like Watching Paint Dry? Solutions from the Tech Trenches

 1. Why is my upload speed so slow compared to my download speed?

-Most ISPs focus on downloads over uploads because the average user streams and browses over they upload.
+Most ISPs prioritize downloads over uploads because the average user streams and browses more than they upload.
 Home internet plans are typically asymmetrical, meaning upload speeds are much lower than download speeds.

 2. What is a good upload speed for video calls and streaming?